argusdusty/Ferret/README.md

 Sorted searches can be slow, taking ~linear time with the number of matches, rather than linear time with the results limit.
 Initialization takes linearithmic (ln(n)*n) time (being a sorting algorithm)

 The code is meant to be as fast as possible for a substring dictionary search, and as such is best suited for medium-large dictionaries with ~1-100 million total characters.
-I've timed 10s initialization for 3.5 million characters on a modern CPU, and 10us search time (4000us with error-correction), so this system is capable of ~100,000 queries per second on a single processor.
+I've timed 10s initialization for 3.5 million characters on a modern CPU, and 10us search time (4000us with error-correction), so this system is capable of ~100,000 queries per second on a single processor - feel free to try the benchmarks in dictionaryexample.go.

 Sample usage